Step into two all-new immersive exhibitions that will ignite your curiosity and inspire you dive deep into learning more about these places we love.

 Share your thoughts on what the ocean means to you on this community-sourced mural.

-Restoring Reefs and NH Beaches were custom-designed and built by the Seacoast Science Center’s education and exhibit staff and generously sponsored by CMA Engineers, NextEra Energy, Meredith Village Savings Bank, Partners Bank, Ambit Engineering, Derry Medical Center, Lowery’s Lawn and Patio, RiverWorks Printing, Allen & Major Associates, Mark and Holly Adamy, and Mitchell and Kathryn Drew.
+Restoring Reefs and NH Beaches were custom-designed and built by the Seacoast Science Center’s education and exhibit staff and generously sponsored by Restoring Reefs title sponsor Eversource, and CMA Engineers, Green Maids, NextEra Energy, Meredith Village Savings Bank, Partners Bank, Ambit Engineering, Derry Medical Center, Lowery’s Lawn and Patio, RiverWorks Printing, Allen & Major Associates, Mark and Holly Adamy, and Mitchell and Kathryn Drew.